 If you continue to drink Coronas, Heinekens or Budweisers, you'll be paying a premium.
 Most of the islands produce their own beer and, of course, rum - so take advantage.
 If you're in Jamaica, the local sup is Red Stripe, Barbados' is Mount Gay Rum (it costs £7 for a local bottle, bargain), Carib comes from Trinidad and Tobago and Sol is a light Mexican beer that goes well with sun, food, or just about anything.

 See the local stands on roadsides, in the beaches and in the cities?
 That's where you'll find dinner for a few bob.
-Chicharrones, deep fried pork rinds, are popular in Cuba and in the Dominican Republic.
+Chicharrones (deep fried pork rinds) are popular in Cuba and in the Dominican Republic.
 Oistin's Friday night fish fry (Barbados) does legendary fish cakes, to be eaten off the foil tray with fingers and a cold beer.
+Our guide to Barbados on a budget is mostly comprised of eating at Oistin's.
 Empanadas can be found almost everywhere, but Jamaica, Cuba and Colombia are particularly good at the beef-filled varieties.
 If you're a fan of jerk chicken, you're in luck.
 Scotchie's serve up glistening hot smoked wings and legs street side at Ocho Rio in Jamaica, for less than a few Pounds a head.

 5. Pack everything you need